reverentgeek/okta.github.io/_source/_posts/2019-07-01-aspnet-top-5-devops-automation-tools-dotnet-csharp-developers.md

 [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)

-Part of Microsoft's Azure DevOps offering, Azure Pipelines is the traffic-cop style backbone of automation.
+Azure Pipelines is the traffic-cop backbone of the Azure DevOps offerings.
 It is platform and language agnostic, providing orchestration between any cloud provider, whether that's AWS or Azure itself.
 The pipeline itself is cloud-hosted, so there is no need to download and install anything.
 Lots of extensibility here, with a good built-in option for integrated testing and reporting.
 If you are just getting started with doing CI/CD in the .NET cloud-hosted world, the documentation is excellent and the workflows guide you the entire way.

 [Kudu](https://github.com/projectkudu/kudu/wiki)